 George L. Catrambone Elementary School on Park Avenue.
-The K-5 school was built for $40 million and opened in 2014.
+The K-5 school was opened in 2014.
 Mr. Catrambone worked in the city’s school system for nearly 40 years, starting as a special ed teacher and retiring as assistant superintendent.
 It replaced the old Elberon School which opened in January 1954.

 Amerigo A. Anastasia School on Seventh Avenue.
 Opened in 2005, the grammar school cost $24 million.
 It was named for Dr. Anastasia, a longtime city pharmacist and school board president.
 The school on Morris Avenue had been the old “Anastasia School.”

 Lenna W. Conrow School, 1958.
 The Long Branch Avenue school opened in 1955 and was named for its retiring principal, Miss Conrow, who started teaching at the North End school in 1904.

 Joseph M. Ferraina Early Childhood Learning Center on Avenel Blvd.
 Opened in 1999.
 The namesake ran the city’s school system from 1992 until 2011 and helped secure massive state funding for many new schools.